 How to make Bopis

 First and foremost, removing the pungent smell from the heart and lungs is relevant.
-Boiling the organ meats in water, lemongrass, ginger, and salt will do the trick.
-Once the parts are tender, remove them from the pot and mince the liver and cut the heart into cubes.
+Boiling the organ meats in a large pot with water, two stalks lemongrass, and salt will do the trick.
+Once the parts are tender, remove them from the pot and mince the lungs and cut the heart into cubes.

 Next is making the bopis, saute ginger, onion, and garlic in a pan until fragrant.
 Add lungs and cook until they start popping on the pan (this is why they called it pulutok).
 Throw in the cubed pork heart and cook for a minute or two.
-Pour fish sauce and stir then simmer for a minute to be absorbed.
-Add cubed carrots and radish and tip in annatto/achuete powder and mix to evenly distribute.
+Pour 2 tablespoon fish sauce and stir then simmer for a minute to be absorbed.
+Add cubed carrots and radish and tip in annatto/achuete powder and mix to evenly distribute the vegetables.